Xamarin Forms Development

 What is Xamarin?

-Xamarin.Forms - The “Write once, run everywhere” approach
+Xamarin.Forms - The “write once, run everywhere” approach

-Xamarin.Native - When you want full control
+Xamarin.Native - For control freaks

 Code reusability - One of Xamarin’s most revered party tricks is that you can reuse your logic across platforms.
 Less time - faster delivery - reduced costs.
-A win win for all involved.
+A win, win for all involved.

-Access to native APIs - If you need to use device specific features like cameras, GPS or gyroscopes then you're in luck.
-Xamarin gives you full access to native APIs so you can tap into all the platform goodies.Visual Studio integration - If you’re already utilising Visual Studio, Xamarin will slot right in.
-It’s fully integrated so you can build, test and debug in an environment you already know and undrstand.
+Access to native APIs - If you need to use device specific features such as cameras, GPS or gyroscopes then you're in luck.
+Xamarin gives you full access to native APIs so you can tap into all the platform goodies.

 Wearables and IoT development - Xamarin is also used to build apps for wearables (think smartwatches and fitness bands) and even Internet of Things (IoT) devices.

-Community and support - Xamarin support may be at it's end but it still has a solid library ecosystem and a loyal community.
+Community and support - Xamarin support may be at it's end but it still has a solid ecosystem and a loyal community.
 That being said, things are slowing down a bit as the dev crowd gradually shifts over to MAUI and newer alternatives.

 Here at Cool Code Company, we have extensive experience in building applications in Xamarin and more recently, migrating them to alternative platforms.
 We can help you maintain your existing Xamarin apps to keep them running on top form, develop new Xamarin apps or if you’re ready to move on, we can help migrate your projects to more modern platforms that are still supported including .NET MAUI.
 Our focus is on making the transition simple, minimising downtime and keeping costs under control.